5 great ways TikTok has proven it’s the future of AR

 Scanning them triggers the AR effect, which will either overlay information on top of it, or augment the actual product to make it interactive.
 Any of these options is a great way of increasing engagement between the end user and the product or brand, making it a much more interactive and engaging experience than an online shop.

-How do I create my own AR Branded Effect?
+How do I create my own TikTok augmented reality effect?

 Looking to create your own AR effects for TikTok?
 Currently, the only way to publish AR Branded Effects on TikTok is to work directly with the social media platform, with some media spend behind it.

-However, in order to create the AR effects themselves, brands can now work with a number of TikTok partners, including Poplar.
-If you’re interested in building your own AR effect for TikTok, you can contact us here.
+However, in order to create the AR effects themselves, brands can now work with a number of TikTok partners, including Poplar Studio.
+If you’re interested in building your own TikTok augmented reality effect, you can contact us here.